oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

   does not provide a good fallback.

 ## Proposal
-After exploring the above implementation for `histogram`, it seems the following proposal better represents the use cases which are important, and provides reasonable performance for most cases.
+After exploring the above implementation for `histogram`, the following proposal better represents the use cases which are important, and provides reasonable performance for most cases.

 ### Embarrassingly Parallel Via Temporary Histograms
 This method uses temporary storage and a pair of embarrassingly parallel `parallel_for` loops to accomplish the `histogram`.

-#### OpenMP:
+Create a generic `__thread_enumerable_storage` struct which will be defined by all parallel backends, which provides the following:
+* constructor which specifies the storage to be held per thread and a method to initialize it
+* `get()` returns an iterator to the beginning of the current thread's temporary vector
+* `get_with_id(int i)` returns an iterator to the beginning of temporary vector with index provided
+* `size()` returns number of temporary arrays

 1) Determine the number of threads that we will use locally
 2) In parallel, create and initialize temporary data for the number of threads copies of the histogram output sequence.
 3) Run a `parallel_for` pattern which performs a `histogram` on the input sequence where each thread accumulates into